Bill0911/3D-Cloud-Point/README.md

 ## Clustering / Segmentation
 #### Test if the parameter tuning is working
-#### Results: it proves that all walls are identical every time changing the parameters, shows that the parameter tuning is functional
+#### Results: it proves that all wall's colors are modifying every time the parameter value (e.g., normal_feature_weight) is changed, shows that the parameter tuning is functional
 ![Rooms_segmentationResult](segmentation.png)

 ### Parameter Tuning Guide for Pre-processing step.